petrpajdla/stat4arch/lectures/seminar2/seminar2.md

 - To be able to use a package, we need to **load** it from our package **library**:
   `library("package_name")` also `library(package_name)`

+- Packages with relation to archaeology are loosely organized [here](https://github.com/benmarwick/ctv-archaeology).

 <!-- =============================================== -->

 Types of data and objects